-"The Green Card" or an equivalent certificate or award is a central component of the school's recognition of positive student behaviour. participation and achievement.
+"The Green Card" or an equivalent certificate or award is a central component of the school's recognition of positive student behaviour, participation and achievement.

 - The emphasis in awarding "A Green Card Award" is the encouragement and acknowledgement of quality participation and achievement.
 It needs to be earned and valued by student. - 1.
 Classroom: Classroom teachers will be issued with: K-2: 120 Green Cards, 3-6 150 Green Cards each term.
 Additional permanent or part time teachers will be issued with a pro-rata number.
 The teacher determines the way the cards will be issued to students.
 Responsibility for Issue: The teacher. - 2.
-Weekly Achievement Certificates: Two certificates per fortnight for each class.

-Responsibility for issue: The teacher.
-Presented at the Friday weekly assembly.
+Weekly Achievement Certificates: Two certificates per fortnight for each class. - Responsibility for issue: The teacher.
+Presented at the Friday weekly assembly. - 3.
+Dolphin Awards: Four are drawn each fortnight at the Monday Assembly from a barrel and the winners receive a canteen voucher.
+Responsibility for issue: All staff.